On singular moduli that are S-units: PROOF OF THEOREM

 We prove Claim \ref{claim} only for the prime $p=3$, the other cases being analogous.
 Fix $j$ as in the statement of the claim and let $E/L$ be an elliptic curve defined over a number field $L$ with complex multiplication by the order $\Ocal_j$.
-Since $E$ has potential good reduction at every prime of $L$ (Theorem II, 6.4 in \cite{Silverman2}) we may assume that $E$ has good reduction at every prime $\Pgotic$ of $L$ lying over 3.
-Fix such a prime: since 3 ramifies in $\Q(\sqrt{-3})$, by Theorem \ref{Lang} the reduced elliptic curve $\tilde{E}= E \mod \Pgotic$ is supersingular.
+Since $E$ has potential good reduction at every prime of $L$ (Theorem 6.4, Chapter II in \cite{Silverman2}) we may assume that $E$ has good reduction at every prime $\Pgotic$ of $L$ lying over 3.
+Fix such a prime.
+Since 3 ramifies in $\Q(\sqrt{-3})$, the reduced elliptic curve $\widetilde{E}= E$ mod $\Pgotic$ is supersingular by Theorem \ref{Lang}.
 However by Theorem V, 4.1 (c) in \cite{Silverman} there is only one isomorphism class of supersingular elliptic curves over $\overline{\F}_3$, one representative being given by